Osteoporosis – Diagnosis, Symptoms, and Treatment

 - Forearms – radial bone fracture (Colle’s fracture) when falling on an outstretched arm

-Your doctor will also likely recommend adequate intake of calcium and vitamin D to maintain proper bone health.
+Your doctor will also likely recommend increased intake of calcium and vitamin D to maintain proper bone health.
 The recommended daily intake of calcium is about 1000mg.
 Most experts recommend that patients also receive about 800-1000 U of vitamin D daily.
 Vitamin D is usually supplemented in the form of vitamin D3 (ergocalciferol).

 There are many over-the-counter supplements that include a combination of calcium and vitamin D. However, if you have vitamin D deficiency, your doctor will likely prescribe a higher dose of ergocalciferol – one common prescription is 50,000 IU per week for 6 weeks.

 Patients with low bone mineral density may also benefit from a class of medications called bisphosphates.
 Bisphosphates are usually reserved for patients with osteoporosis and those with osteopenia and other risk factors (eg. family history, prior history of hip fracture, or long-term corticosteroid use).

 These medications work by promoting bone growth and increasing bone density.
 Some of the most commonly prescribed drugs include: